handyc/hanb/README.md

 ``         8   f   J   M   t         ``

-The same characters are used as in the previous board, but the difference in rotation means that the relationships between cell values is now different.
+The same characters are used as in the previous board, but the difference in rotation means that the relationships between cell values are now different.

 The main purpose of cell values is to indicate the presence and type of matter contained in a cell.